 Description and Objectives

 The Shirley Aceto Award was established in April 2010 to be given annually to a member of the instructional or professional faculty who demonstrates an exceptional commitment to excellence in service to the campus community.
-Ms. Aceto retired in 2010 after serving the College of William & Mary for more than 39 years in the Office of the Provost.
-A highly regarded member of the professional faculty, she was a consistent example of exemplary service and untiring devotion to and promotion of the College, its faculty, staff and students.
+Ms. Aceto retired in 2010 after serving William & Mary for more than 39 years in the Office of the Provost.
+A highly regarded member of the professional faculty, she was a consistent example of exemplary service and untiring devotion to and promotion of the university, its faculty, staff and students.

 - The Shirley Aceto Award (pdf)